top of page

 Tom Cook

-Tom Cook has been a working as a multi-instrumentalist and music producer for 25 years.
-He creates music for TV, theatre and the gaming industry, alongside his work as a community artist working specialising in working with children, young people and learning disabled people.
+Tom has been working as an multi-instrumentalist musician and music producer for 25 years.
+He creates music for TV, theatre, the gaming industry and as a community artist specialising in working with children, young people and learning disabled people.

 bottom of page